How Ive used Github Actions CI/CD

 Actions CI/CD for Python Projects

-I was using GH Actions to create x86 container images and push them to ghcr like so:
+I was using at first GH Actions to create x86 container images and push them to ghcr like so:

 # push: